🔥 [Join us in NYC] The Customer Engagement Summit:Adapt or Die.

 The last step in the consideration phase is assessing how smooth the implementation and migration process will be.

-Implementing a platform into an organization is a complex process and requires participation from multiple stakeholders, prior assessment of business objectives, budgets, limitations, benefits, and more.
+Implementing a platform into an enterprise is a complex process and requires participation from multiple stakeholders, prior assessment of business objectives, budgets, limitations, benefits, and more.

 It involves critical assessments, and some hurdles you should be cognizant of are:

-- Data Migration: Transferring data from an existing system to a new CEP platform can be complex, especially when dealing with large volumes of data or unstructured data.
+• Data Migration: Transferring data from an existing system to a new enterprise CEP platform can be complex, especially when dealing with large volumes of data or unstructured data.

-- Integration: Integrating the Customer Engagement Platform with existing on-premises systems can be challenging, particularly if application programming interfaces (APIs) or other integration tools are not readily available.
+• Integration: Integrating the enterprise customer engagement platform with existing on-premises systems can be challenging, particularly if application programming interfaces (APIs) or other integration tools are not readily available.

 To overcome challenges when adopting a new platform within your enterprise organization:

-Once you have considered all the possible scenarios, it’s time to evaluate some of the core capabilities a CEP can offer and what suits your needs best.
+Once you have considered all the possible scenarios, it’s time to evaluate some of the core capabilities an enterprise CEP can offer and what suits your needs best.

-To get started, here are the basic functions that every Customer Engagement Platform needs to have:
+To get started, here are the basic functions that every enterprise customer engagement platform needs to have:

 A key point of contention for many enterprise marketers when purchasing new software is figuring out if and how to integrate it with the current systems already in place.
 If the new solution doesn’t play well within the current martech landscape, you can bet that it will be difficult to convince others to purchase it, let alone use it.